The-OpenROAD-Project/OpenLane/docs/source/digital_guide.rst

     Left picture is for working case.
 Right picture is the case with PDN issues

-The submacros are by default connected to ``VPWR/VGND`` power domain.
+The submacros are by default logically connected to ``VPWR/VGND`` power domain.
 As can be seen the PDN is missing the power straps in layer ``met5``.
 Therefore the layout, which does not have connections to the submacro, while the net is logically connected.